n4u77i/orders-warranty-renewal-serverless-app/README.md

 For detailed instructions, please refer to the [documentation](https://www.serverless.com/framework/docs/providers/aws/).

+## About the project
+This project is about creating orders and renewing them when expired.
+When the order is created by user, the warranty is added which will get expire after **two years** when order is created.

+When the order is expired (TTL expires), it gets deleted (from dynamodb) and a notification is sent to the user to their email or phone numebr via **SES** or **SNS** respectively (lambda is triggered on REMOVE stream event).

+At the same time, new record is added in dynamodb with same data except for a **TTL of 30-days**.
+Users will get a link in the notification to renew their order which will be valid for 30-days.

+If order is renewed, it will then expire after next two years otherwise it will be deleted automatically from dynamodb permanently.

+**Note:**
+The services **SNS** and **SES** used in this project are configured to run in sandboxed environment to avoid charges.

 ## Installation/deployment instructions

 Depending on your preferred package manager, follow the instructions below to deploy your project.